 Preparation for the English language test

-Half the battle is knowing what to expect in the English language test and training your mind to create the answers they are looking for.
+Half the battle is knowing what to expect in the English language test and training your mind to provide the answers they are looking for.
 This only comes from lots of exam practice.
 Please do not assume you can pass the English language requirements for Australian immigration without putting in some work.
 It’s not something to be scared about – you just need to decide which is best for Australia – IELTS or PTE – and work to prepare for it.
-Then you can get your visa confirmed as quickly as possible.
+Then you can get your Australia visa confirmed as quickly as possible.